loudrxiv/frustrating/two-species/README.md

 ### 1. Make training and testing data

 Here we do a couple things, we follow previous work in creating specialized data from 15 epochs of training, and holdout chromosomes 1 & 2 for validation and testing.
 We create a few more files for repeat annotation analyses where applicable.
-Simply run
+You have to change the hard-coded `ROOT` here too.
+Afterwards, simply run:
 ```
-./0_runall_setup_model_data.sh
+./1_runall_setup_model_data.sh
 ```

 ### 2. Tune, train, and test models